IAmJonoBo/n00-horizons/docs/task-slice-playbook.md

    .dev/automation/scripts/project-sync-erpnext.sh --path <doc>
    ```
    Downstream reminders show what needs updating (GitHub board, ERPNext blueprint, learning log).
+4. **Readiness Gate** – before setting a slice to `deliver`/`in-progress`, execute `.dev/automation/scripts/project-preflight.sh --path <doc>` (or call `project.preflight`) to chain the capture + sync runs and ensure `links[]`, `review_date`, and integration IDs are all populated.
+   - Use `.dev/automation/scripts/project-preflight-batch.sh --include-registry` during planning or audits to fan out the same gate across every catalogued artefact so GitHub/ERPNext drift is surfaced in one report.
-4. **Task exports** – to copy a slice elsewhere, run `project-ingest-markdown.sh --path <doc> --kind project --owner <team>` in the destination repo.
+5. **Task exports** – to copy a slice elsewhere, run `project-ingest-markdown.sh --path <doc> --kind project --owner <team>` in the destination repo.
 Metadata is preserved and re-registered.

 ---